 XRP proposes to do SWIFT’s job cheaper, more efficiently and in an eco-friendly manner.
 The XRP Ledger settles XRP transactions instantly without the energy costs associated with proof of work (or mining), as is the case with Bitcoin, Ethereum and many other cryptocurrency blockchains.

 XRP currently has over 300 financial institutions on RippleNet and consistently handles 1,500 transactions per second, 24 hours a day, and can scale to handle the same throughput as Visa.
-It also just won a lawsuit against the US’s Securities and Exchange Commission (SEC).
+It also recently won a lawsuit against the US Securities and Exchange Commission (SEC).

 Ripple Labs Inc. was founded in 2012 by Chris Larsen and Jed McCaleb and is based in San Francisco, California, US.

 The XRP blockchain, called the XRP ledger, is an open-source, permissionless and decentralised blockchain technology that can settle transactions in 3 - 5 seconds.

 Unlike other blockchains that use proof of work or proof of stake verification mechanisms to settle transactions on the blockchain, the XRP ledger uses a protocol called Consensus, which is a more centralised and efficient solution to reduce transaction processing times and costs.
 The ledger reaches consensus on all outstanding transactions every 3 - 5 seconds, much faster than SWIFT, Bitcoin or Ethereum.